 Masking Screenshot [0:09]

-"Lip flap" is a loosely defined term used in the AMV community that refers to when a character's lips move during a part of the song where the viewer can hear lyrics or beats, but can visibly notice that the lips of the character on screen does not sync with either.
-Since the series was not originally made for the song, or vice versa, it is the job of the editor to either remove or reduce the number of lip flaps in the videos.
-There are many ways to remove this, and one way is done by masking.
+"Lip flap" is a loosely defined term in the editing community that refers to when a character's lips move during a part of the song where the viewer can hear lyrics or beats, but the viewer can visibly notice that the lips movements on the screen do not sync with either.
+Since the series was not originally made for the song or vice versa, it is the job of the editor to either remove or reduce the number of lip flaps in the videos.
+There are many ways to do this, and one way is done by masking.
 The clips on the sides are the before and afters of the scene at the timestamp 2:39-2:41, after removing the lip flaps through the use of masking.